DoktorShift/naughtify/README.md

 # 🤖 **Naughtify** 🤖

 LNbits Balance Monitor (aka.
 Naughtify) is your assistant for managing and monitoring your LNBits wallet.
 It connects to your LNbits instance and provides nearly real-time updates directly through Telegram.
-Additionally, the bot includes a dedicated view only transaction Overwatch as well as a Live-Donation Page specifically designed for static payment links.
+Additionally, the bot includes a dedicated view only transaction Overwatch as well as a LiveTicker Page specifically designed for static payment links.

 ---